-English 12:CreditWeightLengthPrerequisitesRegents Review A/ Regents Review B.5Half YearDid not pass English Regents; 4th year student
+English 12: Credit Weight Length Prerequisites Regents Review A/ .5 Half Year Did not pass English Regents; Regents Review B 4 th year student

 This course is designed for students who did not pass the English Regents as juniors.
 Students will be required to read, write, listen, and speak for A) information and understanding, B) literary response and expression, and C) critical analysis and evaluation.
 The primary focus of this course is to build reading and writing skills needed to pass the English Regents exam and complete writing assignments directly aligned to the English Regents.
 All students will be required to take the English Regents in January: students who pass the Regents in January will be enrolled in another 1⁄2 credit senior elective; students who do not pass the Regents in January will be enrolled in E12 Regents Review B for the second semester.